 October is usually the nicest month for weather in East Tennessee.
 A coastal hurricane may bring a couple days’ worth of rain through the area to kick-start the changing of the leaves, but barring that, Octobers are sunny and warm during the day and crisp and cool at night.
 Sure, pumpkin spice is everywhere, but you can stop running your air conditioner 24/7.

 Although this can be chalked up to it being 2020, the month got off to a colder-than-normal start – the perfect time for me to discover that my furnace didn’t work!
 An easy fix, and temperatures normalized after those two or three unseasonable days.
-Except for pre-election jitters in which I learned that I am on the opposite end of the political spectrum from another close family member (and the fact that the usual Halloween costume contest at work would be a muted affair because of our center’s deployment home), the rest of the month was uneventful on a personal level.
+Except for pre-election jitters during which I learned that I am on the opposite end of the political spectrum from another close family member (and the fact that the usual Halloween costume contest at work would be a muted affair because of our center’s deployment home), the rest of the month was uneventful on a personal level.

 The “Notorious” RBG notwithstanding, the Celebrity Grim Reaper was more-or-less on holiday in September, but returned with reinforcements in October.
 Two music industry deaths kicked off the month.
 On October 6th, “I Can See Clearly Now” reggae singer Johnny Nash died at age 80.
 Nash was an early pioneer for the genre, and signed Bob Marley to the JAD Records label of which he was a co-owner.